fledge-iot/fledge/docs/plugin_developers_guide/03_south_C_plugins.rst

           plugin->registerIngest(data, cb);
   }

-The plugin should recored the callback function pointer and the data associated with the callback such that it can use that information to pass a reading to the south service.
+The plugin should store the callback function pointer and the data associated with the callback such that it can use that information to pass a reading to the south service.
 The following code snipets show how a plugin class might store the callback and data and then use it to send readings into Fledge at a later stage.

 .. code-block:: C